-Nestled along Lake Ontario just two-and-a-half hours east of Toronto and only three hours west of Montreal, Kingston, Ontario is a beautiful, small city with a vibrant downtown area, eclectic mix of restaurants and retail shops, and historic, interesting and fun things to do–some of them free and cheap too!
+Nestled along Lake Ontario just two-and-a-half hours east of Toronto and only three hours west of Montreal, Kingston, Ontario is a beautiful, small city with a vibrant downtown area, eclectic mix of restaurants and retail shops, and historic and interesting things to do.

-Knights Inn Kingston, rated 4 out of 5 on TripAdvisor.
+Holiday Inn Kingston-Waterfront, rated 3.5 out of 5 on TripAdvisor.

-A great way to find deals on fun things to do and places to stay in Kingston, Ontario is by checking Groupon, the money-saving website that features local discounts in 150 cities.
-Visit the Kingston Groupon pages and you’ll find savings of anywhere from 40-90% on tours, attractions, tickets, activities, events, dinner spots and accommodations.
-The Groupon Kingston pages are a smart place to check out when you’re first planning your trip and even when you’re in the middle of your Kingston, Ontario visit because new deals get added weekly and even daily many times.
+One great way to save on local fun things to do in Kingston, Ontario is to check Groupon, the money-saving website that features local discounts in 150 cities.
+Visit the Kingston Groupon page and you’ll find savings of anywhere from 40-90% on attractions, tours, boat cruises, theatre tickets, dinner spots and accommodations.
+The Groupon Kingston, Ontario page is a smart place to check out when you’re first planning your trip and even when you’re in the middle of your Kingston visit because new deals get added weekly and even daily many times.

 A city with as much history as Kingston is bound to have a few good ghost stories to tell.
 Hear the best ones and delve into the colourful history of the area by embarking on The Haunted Walk of Kingston tour.
 This fun thing to do is 90-minutes long and takes place in the evening by lantern light in Kingston’s old Sydenham Ward.
 For some added chills, sign up for The Haunted Walk Experience at Fort Henry.
 With almost 200-years of history behind it, one can only imagine the eerie vibe and supernatural stories that lurk behind the walls of this historic 19th-century fortress.